Do you have a passion for the arts? Love to work with kids or maybe just love to volunteer? We want to hear from you!

 Volunteers must have a current Working with Children Check to volunteer at the Festival (Checks can be obtained through AWESOME) and be 15 years or older.

-Interested?
-Registrations for the 2020 AWESOME Festival are now open.
+Registrations for the 2021 AWESOME Festival are not yet open.

 Or get in contact with any questions, we would love to hear from you!